cortexproject/cortex/docs/operations/blocks-storage.md

     # CLI flag: -experimental.tsdb.bucket-store.meta-sync-concurrency
     [meta_sync_concurrency: <int> | default = 20]

-    # Whether the bucket store should use the binary index header.
-If false, it
-    # uses the JSON index header.
-    # CLI flag: -experimental.tsdb.bucket-store.binary-index-header-enabled
-    [binary_index_header_enabled: <boolean> | default = true]

     # Minimum age of a block before it's being read.
 Set it to safe value (e.g
     # 30m) if your object storage is eventually consistent.
 GCS and S3 are
     # (roughly) strongly consistent.